Algorithms for stochastic optimization with functional or expectation constraints: function or expectation constraints over decision variables

-In this section we present the cooperative SA (CSA) algorithm for solving convex stochastic optimization problems with the expectation constraint over decision variables.
-More specifically, we first briefly review the distance generating function and prox-mapping in Subsection 2.1.
-We then describe the CSA algorithm and discuss its convergence properties for solving general convex problems in Subsection 2.2, and show how to improve the convergence of this algorithm by imposing strong convexity assumptions in Subsection 2.3.
-Finally, we establish some large deviation properties for the CSA method in Subsection 2.4.
+In this section we present the cooperative SA (CSA) algorithm for solving convex stochastic optimization problems with the constraint over decision variables.
+More specifically, we first briefly review the distance generating function and prox-mapping in Subsection 2.1. { We then describe the CSA algorithm in Subsection 2.2 and discuss its convergence properties in terms of expectation and large deviation for solving general convex problems in Subsection 2.3.
+Then we show how to apply the CSA algorithm to problem \eqref{1.1} with expectation constraint and discuss its large deviation properties in Subsection 2.4.
+Finally, we show how to improve the convergence of this algorithm by imposing strong convexity assumptions to problem \eqref{1.1} in Subsection 2.5}.